African-American woman paying bills on the computer.

 Borrowers often have questions about the refinance mortgage requirements.
 Here are the most common questions we get.

-Refinancing isn't for everyone.
-Always look at the big picture to determine if refinancing is right for you.
-Determine how much refinancing will cost, how much you will save and if it's worth it.
-If you don't have excellent credit, a low debt-to-income ratio or enough equity in the home, you may want to wait.
+Refinancing isn’t for everyone.
+Always look at the big picture to determine if you have a good reason to refinance.
+Check how much refinancing will cost, how much you will save and if it’s worth it.
+If you don’t have a good credit score, a low debt-to-income ratio or enough equity in the home, you may want to wait.

-It's also vital to determine your break-even point or when the savings you make when refinancing will make up the closing costs to refinance your loan.
+It’s also vital to determine your break-even point or when your refinance savings will make up the closing costs to refinance your current loan.

-You don't need perfect credit to refinance, but the higher your credit score is, the better terms you'll get.
+You don’t need perfect credit to refinance, but the higher your credit score is, the lower interest rate and better terms you’ll get.
 However, there are refinancing options for homeowners with bad credit.
-Also, if you need to lower your payment or change your loan's term, there are options available.
+Also, if you need to lower your payment or change your loan’s term, there are options available.

 Even though you own the home, a mortgage closing is necessary to sign the required paperwork.
 There is a new mortgage deed and note when you borrow a new loan.
-The new lender takes the first lien position, and all documents must be properly recorded with the county to protect the lender's rights.
+The new lender takes the first lien position, and all documents must be properly recorded with the county.

-New lenders must ensure there aren't any liens against your property before refinancing your home.
+New lenders must ensure there aren’t any liens against your property before refinancing your home.
 They do this by ordering a new title search.
-If there are existing liens, the new lender may not take the first lien position, which isn't a situation lenders allow.
+If there are existing liens, a new lender may not take the first lien position, which lenders don’t allow.

 Before you refinance, make sure you meet the refinance requirements.
 Do this by checking your credit score, credit history, income and assets.
-If you've become complacent in your personal finances, it's time to get back on track before applying to refinance your mortgage.
+If you’ve made some mistakes in your personal finances, it’s time to get back on track before applying to refinance your mortgage.

 Your home equity could help you save money.